maserlib/ExPRES/mfl/README.md

   FLOAT  [n] gb = grad b direction (in b basis)
 ```

+## Data Computing

+The data has been computing using IDL code available at: https://gitlab.obspm.fr/maser/lesia-mag/lesia-mag_idl

 ## References

 - <a name='vit4'></a>Connerney, J E P. 2007.
 “Planetary Magnetism.”
 In Treatise on Geophysics: Planets and Moons, edited by Tilman Spohn, 10:243–80.
 Elsevier.